waggle-sensor/beehive-server/publishing-tools/docs/digest-readme.md

 *Note: Currently, we _do not_ do automatic in-depth or cross sensor comparison and filtering.
-For example, a damaged sensor _could_ repeat an error value over and over in an acceptable range.*
+For example, a damaged sensor _could_ repeat an error value over and over if in the accepted range or a node _could_ have a sensor deviate from its neighbors.*

 ### Node Metadata